rava-dosa/beautiful-jekyll/_posts/2018-08-22-ThinkingMAPREDUCE .md

 ### Mapper and reducer
 I thought I will write this individually but it got included above.
+### When you should not use map reduce ?
+* When you have data whose processing requires use of previous data them map-reduce algorithm might not be the best choice.The memory model is SIMD(Single instruction multiple data.).
+* Graph processing
+* If synchronization is required in shared data(that is changing common variables).
+Now here spark and apache giraph comes to scene.

 ### Note
 Later I realised that this methodology in some case might not work with data streaming and online algorithms.
 # That's all folks.